iarsystems/bx-docker/README.md

 > HTML report generated: hello-world.html
 > ```

+> [!TIP]
->:bulb: On the Linux Bash shell, you can use `lynx hello-world.html` to visualize the text contents of the HTML report.
+> On the Linux Bash shell, you can use `lynx hello-world.html` to visualize the text contents of the HTML report.
 This report contains graphical elements, so use a desktop web browser to visualize its full contents.
+>

->:bulb: Customized ruleset selections for a `<project>`__.ewp__ project are automatically stored in a corresponding `<project>`__.ewt__ file.
+> Customized ruleset selections for a `<project>`__.ewp__ project are automatically stored in a corresponding `<project>`__.ewt__ file.
 If the project is under version control, you are advised to check in this file as well.

 ## Issues